Maplebear (CART) has split its stock

 following a 10-for-11 split on November 1, 2006.

-Stock splits do not change Instacart (Maplebear)’s total market value,
+Stock splits do not change Maplebear’s total market value,

 but they increase the number of shares outstanding and reduce the per-share price,